Avanade/Beef/samples/My.Hr/docs/Performance-Review.md

-﻿# Step 6 - Performance Review
+﻿# Step 6 - Employee Performance Review

 This will walk through the process of creating and testing the employee performance review capability.